Pale Face (film): Critical response

 Bruce Bailey of the Montreal Gazette wrote that "there's nothing particularly wrong with the acting here.
 Indeed, screen newcomer Allison Odjig (an Ottawa civil servant) is believable as the native woman.
 In any other hands, her pivotal speech about Indian grievances would have come off as unduly preachy.
 And there are also some deftly-handed sequences here and there - notably those in which the bozos from the bush taunt C.H. with a veiled viciousness reminiscent of what we get in Harold Pinter's so-called Theatre of Menace.
 But in the end, Gagnon's script gets rather tedious and silly.
 It's even downright laughable at times when the fugitive from justice starts staging his own Hockey Nights in Canada on a wilderness pond."

-For the Ottawa Citizen, David McDonald wrote that the film's narrative setup played like a cross between Death Weekend and Deliverance, while the relationship between Claude and Marie settled into "the romanticized theme that in the wilderness - in the past - the white man, out of necessity, learned from the Indians the art of survival because in crossing the Atlantic himself he hadn't learned it yet.
-Having learned to survive, the white man was then in a position to conquer and destroy - and forget.
-Thank goodness the modern country of Canada apparently appeared out of nowhere so he could be saved."
+For the Ottawa Citizen, David McDonald wrote that the film's narrative setup played like a cross between Death Weekend and Deliverance, while the relationship between Claude and Marie settled into "the romanticized theme that in the wilderness - in the past - the white man, out of necessity, learned from the Indians the art of survival.
+Having learned to survive, the white man was then in a position to conquer and destroy - and forget."